Do I Need a Neurologist or a Neurosurgeon?

 How to Choose a Neurosurgeon or a Neurologist

 Choosing a neurosurgeon does not guarantee that you will need neck surgery or back surgery.
 They can provide a wide range of treatment options which can include surgery if needed.
-Check with our office and we'll let you know which type of doctor would be best to see and how to get started with tests before seeing the physician.
+Check with our office located in The Woodlands, TX and we'll let you know which type of doctor would be best to see and how to get started with tests before seeing the physician.